JANUARY 26, 2025

 Real-life example:

-In response to privacy concerns and the rising number of data breaches, banks like JPMorgan Chase have invested heavily in cybersecurity measures to protect customer data.
+In response to privacy concerns and the rising number of data breaches, banks like JPMorgan Chase have invested heavily in cybersecurity measures and innovation in banking sector to protect customer data.

 #10 Cloud Computing

 Cloud computing in banking refers to the adoption of cloud technology for data storage and processing.
-This trend is transforming the global banking industry by offering enhanced scalability, flexibility, and cost efficiency in operations.
+This trend of innovation in banking is transforming the global banking industry by offering enhanced scalability, flexibility, and cost efficiency in operations.

 Key directions of the trend: